-Plant, insect and disease identification and diagnostic services are offered at CCE-Tompkins for $5/sample.
-If necessary, samples can be sent to Cornell University for identification, at a charge of $25/sample.
-For more information about submitting a sample, visit: The Corne ll University Diagnostic Laboratory.
+Plant, insec,t and disease identification and diagnostic services are offered at CCE Sullivan for a fee.
+If necessary, samples can be sent to Cornell University for further identification, at an additional charge.
+For more information about submitting a sample, visit: The Cornell University Diagnostic Laboratory.

 IPM at Home- Cornell brochure with IPM strategies for managing insect pests in the home and garden.